Two kinds of data API are commonly used. For metrics, event logs, and entity-related data, it's called Insight API, and you can also use raw SQL API.

 }

-API would also return information about the caching and other stats like follow:
+API will also return information about the caching and other stats as follows:

 {